 - “Who Shot Cupid” is a very boring song.
 I thought Juice sounded dull on it, and his lyrics came across as very lazy.
 Actually, there were a lot of songs on this album that had this same weak ass formula.

-This album is entertaining, it’s explosive and it’s dynamic, but that’s only if you are a fan of emo music.
-If you are not, you will think it is weird, poorly constructed and all over the place.
+“Deathrace To Love” is entertaining, explosive, and dynamic — but that’s only if you are a fan of emo hip-hop music.
+If you are not, you will think it is weird, poorly constructed, and all over the place.
 Whatever the case may be, I enjoyed it, but on some real s**t, I’m about to ask dude to come to church with me this Sunday; that n***a’s mental is suffering worse than Kyrie Irving’s.

 Categories: Hip Hop